digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Now, with SCU, any contract from the old package is automatically interpreted as the new version as soon as it is used in a new workflow that requires it.
-This feature is well-suited for developing and rolling out of incremental template changes.
+This feature is well-suited for developing and rolling out incremental template changes.
 There are guidelines to ensure upgrade compatibility between DAR files.
 The compatibility is checked at compile time, DAR upload time, and runtime.
 This is to ensure data backwards upgrade